metio/terraform-provider-k8s/docs/data-sources/stunner_l7mp_io_dataplane_v1alpha1_manifest.md

 page_title: "k8s_stunner_l7mp_io_dataplane_v1alpha1_manifest Data Source - terraform-provider-k8s"
 subcategory: "stunner.l7mp.io"
 description: |-
-  Dataplane is a collection of configuration parameters that can be used for spawning a 'stunnerd' instance for a Gateway.
-Labels and annotations on the Dataplane object will be copied verbatim into the target Deployment.
+  Dataplane is a collection of configuration parameters that can be used for spawning a 'stunnerd'instance for a Gateway.
+Labels and annotations on the Dataplane object will be copied verbatiminto the target Deployment.
 ---

 # k8s_stunner_l7mp_io_dataplane_v1alpha1_manifest (Data Source)

-Dataplane is a collection of configuration parameters that can be used for spawning a 'stunnerd' instance for a Gateway.
-Labels and annotations on the Dataplane object will be copied verbatim into the target Deployment.
+Dataplane is a collection of configuration parameters that can be used for spawning a 'stunnerd'instance for a Gateway.
+Labels and annotations on the Dataplane object will be copied verbatiminto the target Deployment.

 ## Example Usage